An example driven introduction to probabilistic rough paths: Coupled algebraic structures

-Cuts are defined as in the usual Connes-Kreimer setting but where the hyperedges of the roots (respectively prunes) are constructed accordingly by restricting the original hyperedges to the nodes of the roots (respectively prunes).
+Cuts are defined as in the usual Butcher-Connes-Kreimer setting but where the hyperedges of the roots (respectively prunes) are constructed accordingly by restricting the original hyperedges to the nodes of the roots (respectively prunes).
 Further, the root and prune do not form a pair, but a coupled pair with the coupling determined by the original collection of hyperedges.
-We visualise this with the following example:

 \begin{example} Consider the following admissible cut applied to the tree:

 The node $5$ and $3$ are both in a hyperedge that is coloured red.
 The colouring here represents that the hyperedges are coupled. \end{example}